London Smoking and Mental Health Week

 Get advice and support on how to quit.

-How to manage your mental health
+Other ways to manage your mental health

-There is lots of support available to help you lower anxiety, reduce stress, boost mood and manage other mental health conditions.
+There is lots of support available to help you lower anxiety, reduce stress, boost mood and manage other mental health conditions:

-Good Thinking, London’s digital mental wellbeing service, provides advice on dealing with common mental health conditions, free NHS-approved wellbeing apps and links to urgent support.
+- Good Thinking, London’s digital mental wellbeing service, provides advice on dealing with common mental health conditions.
+You’ll find free NHS-approved wellbeing apps, links to urgent support and other resources to help you on their website.
+You might find the five ways to good mental wellbeing helpful if you’re struggling with your mental health.